Abhaycl/RoboND-Rover-1P1/README.md

 1. Made these changes to the init() function to provide the extra variables to the rover for storing rock sample distance and angles, along with a string variable that's used to prompt in different situations for testing and debugging purposes.

-We change the acceleration, stop and start thresholds of the rover.
+I change the acceleration, stop and start thresholds of the rover.
 ```python
 class RoverState():
     def __init__(self):